Nostalgia is a large part of the connection we create with food.

-There remains a handful of surviving traditional cake shops in Singapore that still bake the morsels you so fondly remember.
-Beyond pandan chiffon or kueh lapis, these heritage establishments have shelves lined with chocolate-rice cream slices, buttery rounds of marble cakes and much, much more.
+There remains a handful of surviving heritage establishments in Singapore that still bake the morsels you so fondly remember.
+Beyond pandan chiffon or kueh lapis, these best traditional cake shops in Singapore have shelves lined with chocolate-rice cream slices, buttery rounds of marble cakes and much, much more.
 Pay them a visit while they’re still around — they are a part of national food history, after all.

 (Hero image credit: Bake Fresh Studio)

 5 traditional bakeries to get the best cakes in Singapore from:

 Lana Cake’s chocolate fudge slabs have been a firm favourite for many growing up in Singapore.
 Having been around since 1964, the cake shop recently underwent potential closure when its founder, Violet Kwan, wanted to retire.
 Thankfully, her son will step in to run the show for another generation.
 Besides the “fudgy” wonder, Lana Cake also serves up orange chiffon that is as beloved, albeit not as sinful.

 Having been around for 60 years, Ng Kim Lee Confectionery at Bukit Timah is a bakery that will take you back in time.
 Sliding metal grilled doors flank a small store stocked with delights.
 Their popular mini muffins, made in banana, chocolate, lemon and pandan flavours, zebra cake, cheesecake and some traditional pastries are mostly sold for less than a dollar a piece as well.